 Lighting is an important practical consideration for any industrial property.
 And this means that you should be looking for effective lighting strategies to help keep your property well lit, and creating a safe working environment.
-So what are the features of effective industrial lighting?
-Well, here at Walker Electrical, we are Preston’s leading electrical experts.
-We work with companies and businesses across Preston, and the North West, to provide high quality, professional electrical and lighting solutions.
-As a result, we have produced this guide to everything you should know about effective industrial lighting.
+So what are the features of effective lighting design for industrial settings?
+And how can the right results be achieved?

-What are the features of effective industrial lighting?
+What are the features of effective lighting design for industrial settings?

 There are a number of common features of effective industrial lighting.
 These include: